qidanrui/MassGen/future_mass/input_cases_reference.md

 ## Input Cases

+**🔄 Dynamic Case Transitions**: Cases are not static!
+When any agent calls `new_answer`, all other agents automatically transition to Case 2 for their next inference call, since new summaries become available.

+**Key Transition Rules**:
+- Case 1 → Case 2: When any agent provides `new_answer`
+- Case 3 → Case 2: When enforcement succeeds or other agents have provided `new_answer`
+- Case 4 → Case 2: When error recovery succeeds or other agents have provided `new_answer`
+- Case 2 → Case 2: When any agent provides `new_answer` during evaluation

 ### Case 1: Initial Work (No Summaries Exist)

 **When**: Agent has no summary yet, no other agents have summaries